Gregorian Antiphonary: Attribution controversy

 There can be no doubt in this case, nor can anyone but Gregory I be meant.

-Does it follow that St. Gregory was, as John the Deacon says, the compiler of the antiphonary?
+Does it follow that Gregory was, as John the Deacon says, the compiler of the antiphonary?
 There are, at least, good reasons for thinking so.
 One last argument may be cited on his behalf.
 The series of antiphons in the antiphonary, intended to be sung at the Communion during Lent, are for the most part taken from the Book of Psalms.
 Their order reveals the idea that governed the choice of them.
 With certain exceptions, to be referred to presently, the antiphons follow one another in the numerical order of the Psalms from which they are drawn.
 The series thus obtained begins on Ash Wednesday and ends on the Friday in Passion Week, forming a regular succession of Psalms from 1 to 26, except for the interruptions caused (1) by intercalations and (2) by lacunæ.

 These intercalations affect (1) the five Sundays, (2) the six Thursdays, (3) the Saturday following Ash Wednesday.
 The exclusion of the Sundays is explained by the adoption of a ferial, or week-day, sequence; that of the Thursdays by the simple observation that the Thursdays were not included in the liturgical system for Lent at the period when Psalms 1 to 26 were divided between the other days of the week.
 We learn from the Liber Pontificalis that it was Gregory II who introduced the Thursday of each week into the liturgical system of Lenten Masses.
 Now it proves to be these very Thursdays which interrupt the order that the remaining days of the week would otherwise show.
 No more precise and decisive accumulation of proof could possibly be wished for.
 We thus grasp the chronological element at the moment of its interpolation into the very heart of the antiphonary.
 Gregory II — therefore still less Gregory III — is not the original author of the compilation whereon he has left his mark by misunderstanding the principle which governed its original formation.

 The musical compilation known as the antiphonary is therefore not due to Gregory II, nor is it from him that it has become known as the Gregorian antiphonary.
 Its existence prior to his time is proved by the intercalation of the Thursdays which interrupt the continuity of an harmonious arrangement, to which Gregory II paid no attention, though possibly he may rather have wished to respect it as a work thenceforward irreformable, as a traditional deposit which he refused to disturb and re-order.
 It is not easy to say, or even to convey an idea of, what this primitive edition of the antiphonary may have contained; but there can be no doubt that it contained in their actual order the Lenten communion-antiphons, and is certainly anterior to Gregory III and to Gregory II.
 This fact alone proves the existence of an antiphonal collection, known as the Gregorian antiphonary, prior to the time of Pope Gregory II.